 Visit the first national museum of Canada to understand the social subject called human rights.
 Understanding this subject will give you an insight on the importance of human rights.
 Numerous interactive exhibits on digital technology, films, videos and arts are designed and organized for visitors to educate and inspire them.

-Canadian Museum For Human Rights Information
+Canadian Museum For Human Rights Travel Tips

 - The museum is closed on Mondays in other seasons, except spring and summer